jamesquinlan/Intro-Database-SQL/lectures/datamodel.md

 ---
 ### Functional Dependencies

 A __functional dependency__ is a form expression of a relationship between objects.
 For example, `TotalCost = Quantity x Unit Cost`.
 Therefore, (Quantity, Unit Cost) --> TotalCost.
 That is, the quantity and unit cost DETERMINE the total cost.
 The arrow --> can be read "determines".
+The quantity(s) on the left is called a __determinant__.
 Consider objects of different color, shape and weight.
 If a yellow object is round and weighs 5lbs, a blue object is round and weigh 6 lbs, and a red object is cubic and weighs 5 lbs, THEN the object's color DETERMINES the weight and shape.  `color` is a candidate key.
+In fact, __all_ determinants are candidate keys.

-### Relational Modeling
+### Normalization
-The basic steps are:
-1. Identify entities
-2. Subdivide (further) objects within entities
-3. Select primary key (composite key)
-4. Determine
+Determinants and dependencies aid in the design of relations.
+Each relation should have only one theme.  __Normalization__ is the process of splitting a relation with more than one theme into a set of (related) relations each having only one theme.